vkkcnit84/learn-react-app/README.md

-# lear-react-app
+# learn-react-app
 Just for learning react

 For Run this app

-# Step 1: npm i
+Step 1: # npm i
-# Step 2: npm start
+Step 2: # npm start